What you resist not only persists, but will grow in size. – Carl Jung

 What to do while fear is being initiated

 They say that the easiest way is to put out the fire at the beginning.
 The same is with fears – we should try to intercept the fear while it’s being triggered.
-If we had been previously working on the triggers, we will be much easier recognize the trigger itself and the initial appearance of the fear.
-That’s the ideal moment of entering the state of Pure consciousness or Presence.
+If we had been previously working on the triggers, it would be much easier for us to recognize the trigger itself and the initial appearance of the fear.
+That’s the ideal moment of entering the state of Pure Consciousness or Presence.
 Just be aware, be alert in a calm and peaceful way and watch the trigger and/or the developing emotion.
 If we manage to stay in that fully conscious state for a while, the fear will subside quickly and completely.

 If you repeat the same process several times, you can even free yourself of the fear’s grasp forever.